maroc81/WeatherPikt/README.md

 ## Usage

-1. Register for an API key from [Dark Sky](https://darksky.net/dev)
+1. Register for an API key from [Dark Sky](https://darksky.net/dev) (Note: soon to be replaced due to recent acquisition)
 2. Install JDK 11+.
 For Raspberry Pi, download from https://bell-sw.com/java11
 3. Clone this repository
 4. Edit `app.properties` and enter your API key, desired GPS coordinates, etc